 Carbon-Emissions Prices, markets & analysis

-The unique expertise gained from this acquisition now allows us to provide short, medium and long-term price forecasting, as well as our daily carbon market report containing price assessments for over-the-counter trades.
+ICIS’ unique expertise gained from the Tschach Solutions acquisition allows us to provide short, medium and long-term price forecasting, as well as daily carbon market prices.
 Along with our ultra-relevant news, analysis and reporting package, we aim to provide industry participants across the markets with all the information they need to trade carbon emissions- from a single source.

 Carbon emissions Transcript

 The ICIS European Daily Carbon Markets report also known as EDCM report is a two page report that follows price movements in the emissions market, which is important information for energy companies.